 People think that tattoo removal is pretty straight forward but in fact laser tattoo removal can be more tricky than it looks.
 Here we discuss a complex laser tattoo removal process on a bright multi-coloured tattoo.

 Coloured ink can be very difficult to remove, and often it is impossible to remove some colours with industry standard QSwitched Yag lasers.
 In order for the laser to treat the ink in your tattoo the ink needs to be a dark colour.
 For this reason, white, yellow, powder blues and greens are almost impossible to remove during laser tattoo removal.
 There are some lasers that can remove light coloured inks although they are very expensive so not a lot of clinics just justify the cost of purchasing them.
-As well, these lasers do not treat black and red inks as well as QSwitched lasers.
+As well, these lasers do not treat black and red inks as well as QSwitched lasers, so that means that they need to have two lasers available, depending on the ink color being treated.

 Removing this tattoo is not going to be a quick process.
 According to the Kirby-Desai Tattoo removal scale, which is a fairly blunt instrument, we might need to do about 14 treatments.
 Currently we have agreed to do laser tattoo removal treatments every eight weeks although as the tattoo fades we might have to move treatment times to every twelve weeks or even longer.

-So maybe when you get your next tattoo, you keep away from the light coloured inks, just in case you change your mind and want it removed by laser in the future.
+So maybe when you get your next tattoo, you keep away from the light colored inks, just in case you change your mind and want it removed by laser in the future.